The Core Curriculum

 - All students will take three ECG courses—ECG 100, ECG 200, and ECG 300, as part of their core curriculum requirements.
 The outcome of the three Engagements with the Common Good is that students will be civically engaged: working for peace and justice and against poverty and oppression and increasingly growing in their compassionate concern and ability to advocate for all human beings.

-- Students learn foundational skills in information technology, foreign languages, mathematics, science, and religious studies.
+- Students learn foundational skills in writing, science, religion, culture, DEI, ethics, and technology.